 The supplier shall identify and segregate items with “scrap” disposition from all other material within a bonded area under QA supervision.

-The supplier shall maintain a list of scrapped items which are finally disposed.
+The supplier shall maintain a list of scrapped items.

 The supplier shall establish the traceability to and from the associated NCR of the performance and results of all actions related to a nonconformance.